mikelawrence/ESPHome-Parking-Assistant/README.md

 The mate to the on-board terminal strip connector is Phoenix Contact 1847071.

 The LED connector has 4 wires.
 * **PD**: This is the LED voltage wire, often labeled 12V+ or 5V.
-This PCB support up to 3A at any voltage as long as the correct USB-C PD Power Source is connected.
+This PCB supports up to 3A at 5V, 9V or 12V as long as the correct USB-C PD Power Source is connected.
 * **33Ω**: This is data line with a 33Ω series resistor.
 Use this for longer wire runs over 10ft.
 * **249Ω**: This is the same data line but with a 249Ω series resistor.
 Use this for shorter wire runs of less than 10ft.
 * **GND**: This is minus side of the LED voltage.